-Performance-Optimized Runtime Protection for Serverless Functions with Aqua
+Performance-Optimized Runtime Protection for Serverless Functions

 In order to protect serverless functions while they are running, you need to consider the very short execution times and ensure that you’re not slowing down applications or increasing cloud usage costs.
 In Aqua CSP 4.2, we’ve now introduced advanced runtime protection that does just that, while complementing our existing risk assessment, function scanning, and function assurance capabilities.